toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-code.md

 ## Stepping Back in Time
 The first word processor I learned to use was Word Perfect on an IBM XT.
 That's pre 286.
-I've nerver used a better word processor since.
+I've never used a better word processor since.
 My mother was a secretary at the time in downtown SF and brought home the XT.
 She taught me the basics of DOS and WP.